goodviber/wizard_steps/README.md

 end
 ```

 Cool.
 You create a module to wrap the multi step form.
 Inside this module, create a new wizard which derives from WizardSteps::Base, and register the steps you plan on using.
-These steps should reflect what you have in your views and in the steps folder in the current directory.

-The private method, do_complete, is what will be called **once the form has been submitted fully, ie when all the steps are complete**, and is what will be written into the db.
+The private method, do_complete, is what will be called **once the form has been submitted fully, ie when all the steps are complete**, in this example we are creating a User instance in the database.
+Note how @store is accessed.

-In this example, our multi step form is for the User model, so we ask various attributes in each step, such as Name, Age and Gender, store it, review the answers, and if all is good, we submit it.
+In this example, our multi step form is for the User model, so we ask various attributes in each step, such as Name, date_of_birth and Gender, store it, review the answers, and if all is good, we submit it.

 Wait, but what does each step look like?
 Similarly to the above, it follows a modular pattern.
 Take the below as an example.

 ```
-# app/models/steps/register_name.rb
+# app/models/user_creation/steps/name.rb

 module UserCreation
   module Steps
-    class RegisterName < WizardSteps::Step
+    class Name < WizardSteps::Step
       include ActiveRecord::AttributeAssignment #TODO talk about dates

       attribute :first_name, :string